 Jacob's ladder (Polemonium caeruleum) is another good example of a plant with a fine texture that can create contrast with other plants.
 The name "Jacob's ladder" is a reference to the ladder-like arrangement of the foliage leaves.

 The delicate texture of Jacob's ladder works well when juxtaposed against the coarser texture of hosta or ligularia.
 Coarse-leafed elephant ear can also serves as a dramatic contrast to the fine texure of Jacob's ladder.

 10 of 12

-The leaves of Virginia bluebells (Mertensia virginica), like those of Dutchman's breeches (see above under Bleeding Hearts), just up and vanish on you by midsummer.
-That is, the perennial enters a period of dormancy.
-That is all right, though, because as you can tell by the name, it is all about the flowers with this spring plant.
-Flowers start out pink-lavender but later change to blue.
+The leaves of Virginia bluebells (Mertensia virginica), like those of Dutchman's breeches, disappear by midsummer when this perennial enters a period of dormancy.
+This is an acceptable price, though, because the flowers of this spring plant make it worthwhile.
+The flowers on Virginia bluebells start out pink-lavender but later change to deep blue.

 11 of 12